descartes-underwriting/devops-technical-test-data/README.md

 ### Submission

-Script and data should be saved on a private `descartes-backup-project` repository on your github account.
+Script and data should be saved on a private `candidate/descartes-backup-project` repository on your github account.

 Access should be granted to all members of the `descartes-underwriting` group: